-The objective of the Market Supplement Program is to ensure that Saskatchewan health care employers can attract and retain the employees required to provide appropriate health care services to the people of Saskatchewan.
+The objective of the Market Supplement Program is to ensure that the Saskatchewan Health Authority can attract and retain the employees required to provide appropriate health care services to the people of Saskatchewan.

-This program is designed to address specific skill shortages by use of a temporary market supplement to attract and/or retain qualified employees.
-The program is also designed to ensure that temporary market supplements respond to valid labour market criteria to address recruitment/retention pressures.
+This program is designed to address specific skill shortages by use of a temporary market supplement, to attract and/or retain qualified employees.
+The program is also designed to ensure that temporary market supplements respond to valid labour market criteria, to address recruitment/retention pressures.